Aspiriant Impact Scholarship

 Scholarship awards will be disbursed in two equal installments.
 To receive the first installment, recipients will have to demonstrate proof of enrollment in a certificate or undergraduate-level CFP Board Registered Program.
 If not currently enrolled, recipients will have up to 6 months to enroll after being notified of the award.
 The second installment will be awarded either upon completing a certificate or undergraduate-level CFP Board Registered Program (if the awardee has already started coursework), or when the awardee is half-way through the Program (if the awardee has not yet started coursework).

-The application window will be open until October 10, 2021.
+The next application window will open in 2022.